-How the Owners of All 30 NBA Teams Made Their Money
+How NBA Owners Made Their Money

 With the NBA playoffs starting, you've probably added "own a professional basketball team" to your list of goals.
 Here's how the league's current owners earned the cash to make it happen.

 All photos courtesy of Getty Images.